emoses/emoses.org/content/posts/reusable-patterns-in-go.md

 reach for a higher-order function to abstract that pattern.

 However, my day job is coding in Go.
-I have mixed feelings about the language and I'm not gonna start a Go flame war here, but I think everyone can agree that Go most certainly does *not* lend itself to functional patterns.
+I have mixed feelings about the language and I'm not gonna start a Go flame war here, but I don't think it's controversial to say that Go does not lend itself to functional patterns.

 ## The pattern

-I had implemented a new algorithm with a new set of cached data to make some security calculations for our system; the details are unimportant, but if the result differed with my new algorithm, it would represent a serious problem for our customers.
-To make sure my new algorithm worked right, my plan was to calculate it the new way *and* the old way, compare the two values, log an error if there were differences, and return the old value.
-There'd be two feature flags: one to enable the new calculation, and one to stop using the old calculation.
+I had implemented a new algorithm with a new set of cached data to make some security calculations for our system; the details are unimportant, but if the result differed between the old code and my new algorithm, it would represent a serious problem for our customers.
+To make sure my new algorithm worked correctly, my plan was to calculate it the new way *and* the old way, compare the two values, and return the old value, logging an error if there were differences.
+There'd be two feature flags: `UseNewAlgorithmDark` would enable the new calculation with comparison, and `UseNewAlgorithmOnly` to stop using the old calculation and just return the new one.

 There are actually a few different places in the code that would be using the new cache, and they did different calculations with it.
 So I now had multiple places in code that looked something like this: